golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/using-deposit-payment-scheme.md

 }
 ```

-### Approving the allowance
+### Approving the Allowance

-First, the funder user must create a deposit.
-A deposit is created on the LockPayment contract, however before the user can create a deposit, he must approve an allowance for the contract.
+First, the Funder must create a deposit.
+Deposits are created on the LockPayment contract, but before the Funder can do that, they must approve an allowance for the contract.

-To set allowance for the LockPayment contract we can use `approve` or `increaseAllowance` on the GLM contract.
+To set the allowance for the LockPayment contract, we can use the `approve` or `increaseAllowance` functions from the GLM contract.
 The `user.mjs` code uses the `viem` library.
-It provides public and wallet clients to interact with the blockchain.
+It provides public and wallet clients for interacting with the blockchain.
-To interact with the contract and change its state we need to use the `walletClient`.
-In the example we used `increaseAllowance`, (we use `approve` to clear potentially unused allowance at the end of user actions. )
+We'll use the `walletClient` to interact with the contract and change its state.
+In this example, we used `increaseAllowance` (and `approve` to clear any unused allowance at the end of the user actions).

-We send the transaction and then await the transaction confirmation.
-Once we get it, we use the `publicClient` to confirm the allowance is set (using the `allowance` function on the GLM contract).
+We send the transaction and await confirmation.
+Once confirmed, we use the `publicClient` to check that the allowance is set (using the `allowance` function on the GLM contract).

-Note both these operations are executed on the GLM contract.
+Note that both these operations are executed on the GLM contract.
-To set allowance the user executes a transaction on the blockchain, so he needs in his wallet both tGLMs and tEth to pay for the gas.
+To set the allowance, the user sends a transaction to the blockchain.
+Therefore, they need both tGLMs and tETH in their wallet to cover the gas costs.
-Only the functions called using the `walletClient` require gas.
-The `publicClient` calls do not require gas.
+Only functions called with the `walletClient` require gas.
+The `publicClient` calls don't need gas.

 ### Creating the deposit

-Once the allowance is set, the user can create a deposit.
+After setting the allowance, the user can create a deposit.

-Deposit is created on LockPayment Contact.
-To create a deposit the funder must define:
+Deposits are created on the LockPayment contract.
+To create a deposit, the Funder must define:

-- the nonce
-- the spender
-- the amount of the deposit
-- the fee for the funder
-- and the period for which the deposit is valid.

-The nonce is a value used to distinguish different deposits if created by the same user.
-In the example use a random integer from the range of 0 - 1000000 as defined in the config file.
+- `nonce`: A value used to differentiate deposits created by the same user.
+In the example, we use a random integer between 0 and 1,000,000, as defined in the config file.
+- `spender`:  The Ethereum address of the Requestor.
+- `amount`:  The budget for the providers, in GLM.
+- `flatFeeAmount`:  The fee for the Requestor, in GLM.
-For the tutorial, we create a deposit for 1 hour (again this value is configurable in the `config.mjs`).
-The funder user can terminate the deposit after this period if the spendor does not close it before.
+- `validTo`: The deposit's validity period, in milliseconds.
+The tutorial uses 1 hour (this value is configurable in `config.mjs`).
+After this period, the Funder can terminate the deposit if the Requestor doesn't close it beforehand.

-Once we get the transaction hash, we wait for the transaction to be executed on the blockchain.
+Once we have the transaction hash, we wait for the transaction to be executed on the blockchain.

+Next, we use the `nonce` value from deposit creation to obtain the Deposit ID (using the `getDepostID()` call).
+This operation doesn't require gas.
+The Requestor needs the `depositID` to use it in their script.
+We simulate passing this value by saving it into `depositData.json`, from which the Requestor will read it later.

-The next operation (`extendDeposit()`) is optional, we have included it in the example to show, how to increase the amount and flatFeeAmount and how to set the new `validTo` value.
+The `extendDeposit()` operation is optional.
+We've included it in the example to demonstrate how to increase the `amount` and `flatFeeAmount` and how to set a new `validTo` value.
-In our example, we have used it to increase the duration of the allowance by an additional 5 minutes.
+In our example, we use this function to extend the deposit's duration by 5 minutes.
-Note that both operations (deposit creation and deposit extension) required gas to be executed and were run on the LockPayment contract.
+Note that both deposit creation and extension require gas and are executed on the LockPayment contract.

-Next, we use the `nonce` value used to create the deposit, to obtain the Deposit ID (using `getDepostID()` call).
-This operation does not require gas.
-The `depositID` will be needed as we must provide the funder with the deposit ID so he can use it in his requestor script.
-We simulate passing this value, by saving it into `depositData.json`, from which the requestor will read it later.

-Then we (just for illustration) read the deposit data.
-Note that the outcome does not contain the `flatFeeAmount` value.
+For illustration, we then read the deposit data.
+Note that the result doesn't include the `flatFeeAmount` value.
-If you would like to check the value of the fee, you need to run another function: `validateDeposit()`.
-It accepts two arguments, the `depositID` and the `flatFeeAmount`, and returns a `valid` message if the `flatFeeAmaount` configured for this deposit is equal to the one provided in the call.
+To check the fee's value, you can use the `validateDeposit()` function, which takes two arguments, the `depositID` and the `flatFeeAmount`, and returns a `valid` message if the `flatFeeAmaount` configured for this deposit matches the one provided in the call.

-In real life this operation should be done by the spender, so he can validate if the fee amount is sufficient and as agreed.
+In a real-world scenario, the Requestor should perform this validation to ensure the fee amount is sufficient and as agreed.

-The last operation in the `user.mjs` file is clearing the allowance.
+The last operation in the `user.mjs` file clears the allowance.
-This is an optional operation, but it might be useful to clear the allowance if (for any reason) you decide not to use it for deposits on this contract.
+This is optional, but it's good practice to clear the allowance if you no longer plan to use it for deposits on this contract.

 ## Using deposits

-So now we will focus on the spender action.
-The requestor script and orchestration of the whole example code are in the `index.mjs` file:
+Let's focus on the Requestor's actions.
+The requestor script and orchestration for the entire example are in the `index.mjs` file:

 ```js
 import chalk from 'chalk'